leviyanx/Webpage-Monitor/README.md

 }
 ```

+TIP: It's recommended that set the interval to detect to be a little long.
+For example, 1800 seconds (30 minutes), 3600 seconds (1 hour), 86400 (1 day).
+Because the script will send a notification email to you if the webpage is updated.
+If you set the interval to be too short, you will receive too many emails.

+---

-Or you can run the script to generate settings files above (But it's **not** recommended to do so when you **first** use the script, because there are some essential messages you need to read):
+You can also run the script to generate settings files above (But it's **not** recommended to do so when you **first** use the script, because there are some essential messages you need to read):

 ```bash
 bash init.sh